code-not-found/code-not-found.github.io/_posts/json-api/2017-04-14-json-api-katharsis-spring-boot-example.md

 # Creating the Repository

 To allow Katharsis to operate on defined resources, a special type of class called [repository](http://katharsis-jsonapi.readthedocs.io/en/latest/user-docs.html#repositories) needs to be created.
-Katharsis will scan for these classes and using annotations it will find out the available methods.
+Katharsis will scan for these classes and using annotations it will discover the available methods.

 For our `Greeting` resource we will create a `GreetingRepositoryImpl` which extends the `ResourceRepositoryBase` implementation of the `ResourceRepositoryV2` repository interface.
 The [ResourceRepositoryBase](https://github.com/katharsis-project/katharsis-framework/blob/master/katharsis-core/src/main/java/io/katharsis/repository/ResourceRepositoryBase.java) is a base class that takes care of some boiler-plate code like for example implementing `findOne()` with `findAll()`.